Droplet-based microfluidics: Chemical synthesis

-Liquid Crystal Microcapsules
+Liquid crystal microcapsules

 Fabrication of liquid crystals has been a point of intrigue for over 5 decades for their anisotropic properties.
 Microfluidic devices can be used for the synthesis of confined cholesteric liquid crystals through layering of multiple shell-like layers consisting of varying oil-in-water and water-in-oil emulsions.
 The construction of encapsulated liquid crystals through microfluidic flow of liquid crystal droplets in an immiscible oil allows for monodispersed emulsion layer thickness and composition previously unseen before the advent of microfluidic techniques.
 The advent of liquid crystal technology has led to advancements in optical displays used both in research and consumer branded products, but more recent discoveries have opened the door to the combination of photon combination and upconversion as well as optical sensors for biological analytes.

-Microparticle and Nanoparticle synthesis
+Microparticle and nanoparticle synthesis

 Advanced particles and particle-based materials, such as polymer particles, microcapsules, nanocrystals, and photonic crystal clusters or beads can be synthesized with the assistance of droplet-based microfluidics.
 Nanoparticles, such as colloidal CdS and CdS/CdSe core-shell nanoparticles, can also be synthesized through multiple steps on a millisecond time scale in a microfluidic droplet-based system.

 Nanoparticles, microparticles and colloidal clusters in microfluidic devices are useful for functions such as drug delivery.
 The first particles incorporated in droplet-based systems were silica gels in the micrometer size range in order to test their applications in the manufacturing of displays and optical coatings.
 Mixing solid particles with aqueous microdroplets requires changes to microfluidic channels such as additional reagent mixes and choice of specific materials such as silica or polymers that do not interfere with the channels and any bioactive substances the droplets contain.

 The synthesis of copolymers requires milling macroscopic molecules to microparticles with porous, irregular surfaces using organic solvents and emulsification techniques.
 These droplets preloaded with microparticles can also be quickly processed using UV irradiation.
 Characterization of these microparticles and nanoparticles involves microimaging for analyzing the structure and the identification of the macroscopic material being milled.
 Techniques such as the controlled encapsulation of individual gas bubbles to create hollow nanoparticles for synthesizing microbubbles with specific contents are vital for drug delivery systems.
 Both silica and titanium-based microparticles are used as durable shells after using gas to increase the flow velocity of the aqueous phase.
 A higher flow velocity allows greater control over the thickness of the aqueous shells.
 The emerging versatility of nanoparticles can be seen in the delivery of particle-loaded microdroplets being utilized in depot injections for drug delivery rather than the typical approach of injecting drugs intravenously.
-This is possible due to the low thickness of the shells which typically are in the range of 1 to 50 µm.
+This is possible due to the low thickness of the shells which typically are in the range of 1 to 50 μm.